iotaledger/wallet.rs/docs/docs/specs/README.md

     <td>ids</td>
     <td>&#10004;</td>
     <td>string[]</td>
-    <td>Message ids.
-New message ids should be calculated by running a difference of local message ids with latest message ids on the Tangle.</td>
+    <td>Message IDs.
+New message IDs should be calculated by running a difference of local message IDs with latest message IDs on the Tangle.</td>
   </tr>
   <tr>
     <td colspan="4"><strong>Returns</strong></td>